-The TLC is available to adults who have flexible schedules or those who wish to have additional access beyond the regular classes.
+The TLC is available to all students as a drop-in supplement for their courses.
+Adults who have flexible schedules, are enrolled in Distance Learning, or who need additional support and assistance may access the lab at any available time.
 Individualized instruction is available for improving reading, writing, math, speaking, listening, and technology skills, as well as preparing for high school equivalency tests.
 The Center offers an open lab format and provides a wealth of resources for the adult learner.
 Students may use textbooks, computers, and other materials to assist in their learning.
 Distance Learning opportunities are also available through the TLC.
 Contact the Transitional Studies office for hours of operation and additional information.